What Is the Dark Web? What Happens There?

 What Are Some Dangers of the Dark Web?

-- Financial Scams - Given the illicit nature of conversations and interactions on the Dark Web, you can even get caught in a scam or become an accomplice and risk prosecution without even realizing it.
+- Financial scams.
+Given the illicit nature of conversations and interactions on the Dark Web, you can even get caught in a scam or become an unwitting accomplice and risk prosecution.

-Reported cybercrime damages added up to $4.2 billion dollars in 2020 alone.
+Reported cybercrime damages added up to $6.9 billion dollars as per data released in 2022 [*].
 Since only a fraction of cyberattacks and incidents actually get reported, the harm is much more extensive.

 To stifle the source of these problems, law enforcement is constantly monitoring the Dark Web and organizing takedown operations to dismantle criminal organizations that have built illegal businesses under the cover of anonymity.